casangi/casadocs/docs/tasks/task_flagdata.rst

       *mode='manual'*.
 It can only flag using the auto-flagging algorithms ('clip', 'tfcrop', or 'rflag'), the cal tables that have the following data columns: CPARAM, FPARAM or SNR.
-      The solution elements of the data columns are given in the *correlation* parameter using the names 'Sol1', 'Sol2', 'Sol3', or 'Sol4'.
+      For these three modes, the solution elements of the data columns are given in the *correlation* parameter using the names 'Sol1', 'Sol2', 'Sol3', or 'Sol4'.
+Note that this is an implicit change of the meaning of the *correlation* parameter, specific to these three modes.
 See examples at the end of this help on how to flag different cal tables.

       When the input is a calibration table, the modes 'elevation' and 'shadow' will be disabled.
 Data selection for calibration tables is limited to *field*, *scan*, *timerange*, *antenna*,